wonkatin/mastermind2.0/README.md

 * As a user I want have ten chances to deduce the secret code.
 * As a user I want to be able to see how many guess attempts remain.
 * As user I want to see if I have won or lost

 #### STRETCH GOALS:
 * As a user I want to be able to undo my guesses before I submit them.
 * As a user I want to be able to forfeit and see the secret code to better understand the game.
 * As a user I want to be able to make the game easier or harder for children or advanced users.
-* As a user I want to be able to track my score and play against others
+* As a user I want to be able to track my score and play against others.

 ## MVP
 * Detailed instructions